Read This First

 Prompt 5: I have a friend who quite rapidly got over his shyness by forcing himself to speak to a random girl everyday.
 Is this “brute force” method encouraged?

-The section turns on Points to Consider and Autism Spectrum Disorder and Essence.
-Each piece is doing different work, and the page becomes thinner if the reader cannot say what is being identified, what is being tested, and what would change if one piece were removed.
+Keep Points to Consider and Autism Spectrum Disorder and Essence in the same frame.
+Each piece is doing a different job, and the page gets muddy if the reader cannot say what is being identified, what is being tested, and what would change if one piece disappeared.

-The important discipline is to keep Points to Consider distinct from Autism Spectrum Disorder and Essence.
-They are not interchangeable bits of vocabulary; they direct the reader toward different judgments, objections, or next steps.
+Keep Points to Consider distinct from Autism Spectrum Disorder and Essence.
+They are not interchangeable bits of vocabulary; they point the reader toward different judgments, objections, or next steps.

 This approach may not work for everyone.
 Success can vary depending on the individual’s personality, the severity of their shyness, and their coping mechanisms.
 For some, this “brute force” method might cause more anxiety at first.